hwdsl2/setup-ipsec-vpn/README.md

 For servers with a custom SSH port (not 22) or other services, edit the <a href="vpnsetup.sh#L279" target="_blank">IPTables rules</a> before using.

 The scripts will backup existing config files before making changes, with `.old-date-time` suffix.

+## Next Steps

+Get your computer or device to use the VPN.
+Please see: <a href="docs/clients.md" target="_blank">Configure IPsec/L2TP VPN Clients</a>.

+Enjoy your very own VPN! :sparkles::tada::rocket::sparkles:

 ## Upgrading Libreswan